migonchoi/migonchoi.github.io/_posts/2026-09-02-The-Most-Valuable-Experimental-Data.md

 At the very end of the Experimental Section, we state that we ultimately analyzed only the runs in which the undoped control samples showed consistently low carrier density, in the range of roughly **10¹⁴ to 10¹⁵ cm⁻³**.
 This allowed us to rule out the possibility that the shift in carrier density arose incidentally from the sample's exposure to oxygen.

 In effect, this means that on days when glovebox conditions were poor and even the undoped sample's carrier density spiked, that run was excluded from analysis.
 Where exactly to draw that threshold isn't in any standard manual.
-It's a feel built up only through many repeated measurements, learning what range counts as "normal" versus "an off batch."
+It is a judgment built up through repeated measurements and experience with what counts as a normal versus an anomalous batch.

 To get an AI to judge whether a given dataset is trustworthy, someone first has to put this batch-filtering criterion into words for it.